khaldoun-xyz/standard/README.md

 ## Our plan with Khaldoun

-Khaldoun is an automation & data collection company for insurance.
-We help our clients do more with less.
 [Our plan](/docs/plan.md) is usually outdated.
 Still, it's a good guide to better understand our thinking.